Want to read this article later?

 A law degree is not a prerequisite to becoming a lawyer.
 More and more non-law graduates are joining the profession, and virtually any degree is acceptable to nearly all firms.
 Some non-law degrees are regarded as particularly useful for specialist areas of the law, so if you've already decided on a particular practice area there may well be a relevant subject to complement your choice; a science background can be useful to specialist IP lawyers, for example.

-As with A-levels, be canny and choose a subject that you think you'll do well in; the vast majority of firms and chambers stipulate that applicants for training contracts or pupillages must have a 2.1 or first.
-In the increasingly competitive legal job market your academic results are more important than ever.
-Although not having a 2.1 or a first doesn't put the legal profession completely out of reach, or make a job in commercial law unobtainable; it does seriously restrict the number of firms and chambers that will consider you.
+As with A levels, choose a subject that you think you'll do well in; the vast majority of firms and chambers stipulate that applicants for training contracts or pupillages must have a 2.1 or first.
+In the highly competitive legal job market your academic results are more important than ever.
+Although not having a 2.1 or a first doesn't put the legal profession completely out of reach, or make a job in commercial law unobtainable, it does seriously restrict the number of firms and chambers that will consider you.
 It is highly unlikely, for example, that you'll be considered by top-end sets or the magic circle and large City firms.

 - equity and trusts;

 Many institutions offer degrees in law – as either single, joint or combined honours courses.
 If you don't want to have to go on to complete certain parts of the GDL, you should ensure that the degree you choose covers the seven foundations mentioned above and is validated by the Solicitors Regulation Authority (SRA).
 Our Course search section provides a comprehensive list of institutions that teach qualifying law degrees, as does the SRA.

 An exempting law degree integrates the academic and vocational stages of training.
 Currently, the only institutions offering an exempting law degree are the University of Huddersfield, Northumbria University, Pearson College London (validated by the University of Kent), the University of Central Lancashire, the University of South Wales and the University of Westminster.